-In assessing whether a customer is in default, the Bank considers indicators that are:
+In assessing whether a customer is in default, the Bank considers indicators in line with Credit Risk management Standards (CRMS) that are:

-- qualitative e.g. material breaches of covenant. - quantitative e.g. overdue status and non-payment on another obligation of the same customer / customer group to the banks; and - based on data developed internally and obtained from external sources.
+- Qualitative e.g. material breaches of covenant, industry, peer and status with other LFI comparison. - Quantitative e.g. overdue status and non-payment on another obligation of the same customer / customer group to the banks, nature and frequency of restructures; and - Based on data developed internally and obtained from external sources.